 Other common hedging operations involving money market futures can also be viewed as being motivated by the desire to transfer price risk.
-For example, commercial banks, savings and loans, and insurance companies use interest rate futures to protect their balance sheets and future earnings from potentially adverse effects of changes in market interest rates.
-14 In addition, nonfinancial firms sometimes use interest rate futures to fix interest rates on anticipated future investments and borrowing rates on future loans.
+For example, commercial banks, savings and loans, and insurance companies use interest rate futures to protect their balance sheets and future earnings from potentially adverse effects of changes in market interest rates.14 In addition, nonfinancial firms sometimes use interest rate futures to an anticipated future investments and borrowing rates on future loans.